jennaknudsen/jennaknudsen/README.md

  <img src="https://raw.githubusercontent.com/jonasknudsen/jonasknudsen/main/images/command-shell.png" width="600" />
 </a>

-A cross-platform command line interface written in Java.
+A cross-platform command-line interface I wrote in Java.

 * This shell is designed to work out-of-the-box with Windows, macOS, and Linux.
 * Processes can be ran by name from the command line.